|Motto:||Fides in duce obligat.|

 Main article: Faelish Science and Technology

-The education of Faelish society as a whole was a goal of the first government of the unified country.
+The advanced education of Faelish society as a whole was a goal of the first government of the unified country.
 As early as the 2nd century, however, Roman Faeland became one of the most educated areas in Europe.
 The Faelish National Library catalogue shows that in the early 12th century Faelish intellectuals had access to ancient European literature as well as their native writings.
 The University of Falcatta, founded in 1246 is one of the longest running research institutions in Faeland.
 In 1773 King George III of the United Kingdom established the Royal Commission of Faelish Scientists, the first state ministry of its kind in Faeland.

 Main article: Faelish Cuisine